rtCamp/mention-links/readme.txt

 == Changelog ==

 = 1.0.4 =
-* Compatible with latest WordPress 6.4.1
+* Compatible with the latest WordPress 6.4.1
 * Added PHP 8.1 compatibility.

 = 1.0.3 =